Daily Gratitude Practice for Success: Build the Habit That Changes Everything

 This week

-• Add a gratitude line to your daily planning template or morning routine
+• Add a gratitude line to your daily planning template or the morning page of the Life Goals Workbook

 • Practice the goal-connection technique (Step 3) at least three times